-These are bottles used for laundry detergent, shampoo, bottle caps, milk and fruit juice containers.
+These are bottles used for laundry detergent, shampoo, milk and fruit juice containers.

 Recycled HDPE is turned into many products such as toys, plastic lumber, outdoor furniture, benches, truck cargo liners and many other consumer products.
 It’s even used to manufacture recycling bins and roll carts.

 Since new plastic bottles are made from petroleum (oil), recycling your used plastic bottles saves a significant amount of this non-renewable resource.
 Recycling just 2 tons (36,000 16-ounce plastic bottles = 1 ton) of plastic bottles saves almost four barrels of oil.

 Across the globe, we throw away more than 1 million plastic bottles a minute!
 These plastic bottles add to our already overwhelmed trash disposal and landfill system.
 By recycling your plastic bottles you save almost 8 cubic yards of this decreasing landfill space.
 Not to mention the more than 5 trillion pieces of plastic that float in our oceans!